Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Discussion

-Looking forward, the QDM lays a robust foundation for future explorations into the complex behaviors of systems with shallow quantum circuits.
-This paper paves the way to merge quantum time series algorithms with the study of dynamic systems, stepping into a new avenue for understanding the physical characteristics inherent to time series prediction.
+Looking forward, the QDE framework provides a promising foundation for future investigations into leveraging quantum circuits with smaller depth to capture complex system behaviors.
+While our results demonstrate encouraging progress in integrating quantum time series algorithms with dynamical system analysis, further research is necessary to overcome current limitations and fully understand the physical characteristics inherent in long-term time series prediction.